mikaelbr/SocialFeed.js/README.md

 make bundle
 ```

 This will build the JavaScript, compile LESS files and minify both.
-You can find the dist files in the ```dist``` directory.
+You can find the bundled files in the root directory.